 There are many subtypes of marketing and many positions within each type.
-From entry-level jobs writing press releases or content marketing to higher level brand management positions and other strategic, administrative roles.
+From entry-level jobs writing press releases or content marketing to higher-level brand management positions and other strategic, administrative roles.
 In the past, marketing often proceeded on the basis of intuition and personal experiences.

 Although marketing obviously involves many different skill sets., depending on the job, there are certain core skills that marketing positions require.
-Below are a list of the core skills needed when applying for marketing positions to apply to your CV and cover letter:
+Below is a list of the core skills needed when applying for marketing positions to apply to your CV and cover letter:

 - Good knowledge and use of technology

 Unfortunately, business management is a lot more than simply telling employees what to do.
 Those in management positions must understand all aspects of the business from finance, communication, an understanding of the market and relevant technologies and policies.
 Their work is critical to helping everyone else work together seamlessly.

 Management skills overlap with leadership skills, as both involve problem-solving, decision making.
 Planning, delegation, communication and time management.
 But from a hard skills perspective, good managers often require good leadership skill.

 Most management skills are related to fie basic, fundamental functions:

 Tip: Researching the company is vitally important, so as to find out what the companies management structure and style is like.
 In addition, what skills you require.

 The job outlooks for accountants is very strong and the earnings are well above the median.
 Accounting basically refers to the managing or inspecting of an organisation’s financial records.
 This role requires a core group of similar skills.